Backspace: Nomenclature

-Although the term "backspace" is the traditional name of the key which steps the carriage back and/or deletes the previous character, typically to the left of the cursor, the actual key may be labeled in a variety of ways, for example delete, erase, (Note: for example in One Laptop Per Child) or with a left pointing arrow.
-A dedicated symbol for "backspace" exists as U+232B ⌫ but its use as a keyboard label is not universal.
+Although the term "backspace" is the traditional name of the key which steps the carriage back and/or (Note: in some correcting typewriters it did both<) deletes the previous character, the actual key may be labeled in a variety of ways—for example delete, erase, (Note: for example in One Laptop Per Child) or with a left pointing arrow.
 Some very early typewriters labeled this key the backspacer key.
+A dedicated symbol for "backspace" exists as but its use as a keyboard label is not universal.

 Corona #3 typewriter.
 Note the oddly positioned backspace key, located off the keyboard, towards the back of the machine, on the right.

 Backspace is distinct from the delete key, which in a teletypewriter would punch out all the holes in punched paper tape to strike out a character, and in modern computers deletes text at or following the cursor position.
 Also, the delete key often works as a generic command to remove an object (such as an image inside a document, or a file in a file manager), while backspace usually does not.
 Full-size Mac keyboards have two keys labeled delete; a key that functions as a backspace key, and a key that functions as a delete key.
 Smaller Mac keyboards, such as laptop keyboards, have only a key that functions as a backspace key.
+Full-size PC keyboards have a backspace key (in the main section) and two delete keys (in the extended area).